 In [11, 12, 13], Ramadge and Wonham laid the foundations of the theory of supervisory control for discrete event systems and proposed solutions to the Basic Supervisory Control Problem, or BSCP, that may be stated as follows.
 Let G be a finite automaton, with a subset of final (or marked) states, over a set of events Σ with two independent partitions $\Sigma = \Sigma_c \cup \Sigma{uc}$ and $\Sigma = \Sigma_o \cup \Sigma{uo}$.
 The automaton G represents a plant.
 The plant's events in Σ_o and Σ_c may be observed and controlled, respectively, from the environment of the plant.
 Let L{max} be a regular language over Σ .
-BSCP is the problem whether there exists some proper controller C such that the language $\mathcal{L}(C/G)$ of the controlled system satisfies the relation $\mathcal{L}(C/G) \subseteq$ L{max} .
+BSCP is the problem whether there exists some proper controller C such that the language $\mathcal{L}(C/G)$ of the controlled system satisfies the relation $\mathcal{L}(C/G) \subseteq L{max}$.
 The plant and the controller produce joint runs, in which the controller acts by disabling at each step a subset of events of the plant.
 The set of disabled events must be a function of the subsequence of events currently observed.
 A proper controller should be admissible (it never disables uncontrollable events) and non-blocking (it always leaves a possibility to reach some final state of the plant).
 Ramadge and Wonham's theory characterizes the existence of proper controllers and proposes algorithms for computing the maximally permissive controller C under the assumption $\Sigma_c \subseteq \Sigma_o$.

-Ramadge and Wonham's theory aims chiefly at enforcing safety properties on autonomous or semi-autonomous systems, e.g. automated manufacturing systems, while taking special care of the property of nonblocking.
-Our goal in this paper is to adapt the theory and algorithms of supervisory control for enforcing on a plant G a different type of property, namely the conformance to the modal specifications of a service.
-We assume that the plant is described by a finite automaton G over Σ , with a set of final states Q_F , and the service expected from the plant is specified by a modal automaton \mathcal{S} over Σ_o , with a set of final states S_F .
+Ramadge and Wonham's theory aims chiefly at enforcing safety properties on autonomous or semiautonomous systems, e.g. automated manufacturing systems, but it takes special care of the property of nonblocking (w.r.t. final states), which is a particular form of progress or liveness.
+An extension of the supervisory control theory taking liveness properties into full account was proposed in [17].
+Two other types of general properties often expected from systems are security and conformance to specified service.
+Several works, e.g. [14, 2, 3, 15, 16] recently addressed the problem of adapting supervisory control in order to enforce opacity, a formal notion that covers a variety of more specific security properties [1].
+Our goal in this paper is to adapt the theory and algorithms of supervisory control for enforcing on a plant G the conformance to the modal specifications of a service.

+We assume that the plant is described by a finite automaton G over Σ , with a set of final states Q_F , and the service expected from the plant is specified by a modal automaton S over Σ_o , with a set of final states S_F .
 We assume moreover that $\Sigma_c \subseteq \Sigma_o$.
-Such assumptions are quite natural in service oriented architectures where only inputs from or outputs to servers can be observed, and only the outputs can be controlled, even though nonblocking depends also upon internal actions in $\Sigma \setminus \Sigma_o$ that cannot be observed by the controller.
 We want to compute a proper and maximally permissive controller C under which the controlled system C/G conforms to S, i.e., it provides the specified service.
 This means in particular that under the considered control C, both sets of final states Q_F and S_F stay forever jointly reachable so that any interactive session can terminate.